 Change the second paragraph as follows:

-If dot11MultiLinkActivated is true, either To DS or From DS subfields in the MAC header of the MPDU are set to 1, and the MPDU is an individually addressed Data frame, then the A2 subfield shall contain the MLD MAC address of the transmitting MLD.
+If dot11MultiLinkActivated is true, either To DS or From DS subfields in the MAC header of the MPDU are set to 1, and the MPDU is an individually addressed Data frame (#6045) to a STA affiliated with an MLD, then the A2 subfield shall contain the MLD MAC address of the transmitting MLD.
 Otherwise, theThe A2 subfield shall contain the Address 2 field from the MAC header.